Start Here

 - Why Do Some Hymns Have More Than One Tune?

 Take your time here.
 Read what meets you where you are.
-You do not have to arrive with everything figured out.
+You don’t have to arrive with everything figured out.